 Familial periodic paralysis is a rare autosomal dominant condition with considerable variation in penetrance characterized by episodes of flaccid paralysis with loss of deep tendon reflexes and failure of muscle to respond to electrical stimulation.
 There are 4 forms: hypokalemic, hyperkalemic, thyrotoxic, and Andersen-Tawil syndrome.
 Diagnosis is indicated by history and is confirmed by provoking an episode (eg, by giving dextrose and insulin to cause hypokalemia or KCl to cause hyperkalemia).
 Treatment depends on the form.

 Each form of familial periodic paralysis involves a different gene and electrolyte channel.
-The hypokalemic form is due to a mutation in the dihydropyridine receptor–associated Ca channel gene; this is the most common form of familial periodic paralysis but is nonetheless quite rare, with a prevalence of 1/100,000.
+In 70%, the hypokalemic form is due to a mutation in the alpha-subunit of the voltage-sensitive muscle Ca channel gene on chromosome 1q (HypoPP type I).
+In some families, the mutation is in the α-subunit of the sodium channel gene on chromosome 17 (HypoPP type II).
+Though the most common form of familial periodic paralysis, the hypokalemic form is nonetheless quite rare, with a prevalence of 1/100,000.
 The hyperkalemic form is due to mutations in the gene that encodes the α-subunit of the skeletal muscle Na channel (SCN4A).
 The mutations and affected electrolyte channels in the thyrotoxic form are unknown, but this form usually involves hypokalemia and is associated with symptoms of thyrotoxicosis.
 Incidence of the thyrotoxic form is highest in Asian men.
 Andersen-Tawil syndrome is due to an autosomal dominant defect of the inward-rectifying K channel; patients can have a high, low, or normal serum K level.

 Symptoms and Signs